Contents

 12. Bujora Cultural Concert – Mwanza

-This is the best cultural concert that offers visitors the best chance to see Sukuma.
+This is the premier cultural concert, offering visitors the best chance to see Sukuma.

-Bujora Museum is also available for visitors to explore history.
+Bujora Museum is also open to visitors seeking to explore its history.

-This Museum exhibits the largest collection of the history and culture of the Sukuma people.
+This Museum exhibits the most extensive collection of the history and culture of the Sukuma people.

 Read more about Mwanza City for extra activities to add to your trip to Tanzania.